 MATHEMATICS OF MACHINE LEARNING

 The course offers an introduction to the mathematical theory of machine learning, whose tools are at the basis of modern machine learning algorithms and large data analysis.
-The course is aimed at master students in Mathematics, but it can also be followed by students in SMID.
+The course is aimed at master students in Mathematics.

 The primary objective is to provide the students with the basic language and tools of machine learning, with particular emphasis on the supervised case.
 The approach is based on a formulation of the problem of machine learning as an inverse stochastic problem.
 The students will also need to know some of the best known algorithms, including both statistical and computational properties.

 At the end of the course, the student will have:

 - a good understanding of the basic notions of machine learning and of the related basic mathematical tools;

 - a good comprehension of the basic concepts and techniques of convex optimization